pR0Ps/lw-timeago/README.md

 lw-timeago
 ==========

-A lightweight implementation of the [Timeago jQuesry plugin](http://timeago.yarp.com/), allowing fuzzy timestamps to be dynamically generated and displayed.
+A lightweight implementation of the [Timeago jQuery plugin](http://timeago.yarp.com/), allowing fuzzy timestamps to be dynamically generated and displayed.

 Example
 -------